vCodesItAll/bootcamp-blog/index.md

 - I completed the object oriented programming course on Freecodecamp.

-- I reviewed the objectives of the alarm clock project, created my workspace with the appropriate files, and began writing my pseudocode.
+- I reviewed the objectives of the alarm clock project, created my workspace with the appropriate files

+- I drew some pseudocode on the whiteboard and posted the photo in my readme.
+You can currently view it on github if you're interested.

+- I posted an AHA moment regarding readme checklists in the Slack.

 Next 24:

 - I will finish my project so it will be ready in time for code freeze.

-- I have a collaborative idea for a video on series for LinkedIn that I want to film a template of so I can pitch it to members of Awesome Inc.  (Already pitched it to my father and he rejected me so hopefully a demo will convince people it's worth their time and image being online)
+- I have a collaborative idea for a video on series for LinkedIn that I want to film a template of so I can pitch it to members of Awesome Inc.  (Already pitched it to my father and he rejected me so hopefully a demo will convince people it's worth their time and image being online).

+AHA Moments:

+-